shockch4rge/ts-discord-bitjam/README.md

 # Notes
 Creating a track's audio resource can be extremely buggy when working with ytdl-core or ytdl.
 Most of the time, the track cuts out halfway and throws an error.
 This has been a known issue on discordjs's part (I think) and they came out with a solution.

-Here's an extract from a music bot example that [thankfully provided on GitHub]:
+Here's an extract from a music bot example that they [thankfully provided on GitHub]:
 ```ts

 export default class Track {